 Additionally, the existing trail in the project area will be removed and raised above the high-water mark to match the stretch of trail raised in Phase 1.
 After the trail is raised and the protective armourstone wall is installed on the south side, the north side of the trail will be filled in with topsoil and seeded to match the Phase 1 area.
 Suitable material excavated during Phase 2 will be used to bury base structural stone or placed in front of the trail to supplement the beach.

 In order to complete this work, the Waterfront Trail between East Point Park and the Highland Creek bridge will be closed.
-Work is underway, and the Waterfront Trail will remain closed until work concludes in spring 2024.
+Work is underway, and the Waterfront Trail will remain closed until work concludes in June 2024.
 Signage updating trail users on the closures will be posted, as well as updates on this site to inform the public on project progress.

 Construction Information